amsully/OMSCS_Course_Selector/README.md

 3. Weight each metric based on what you value for your upcoming semester.
 4. The script pulls the data from https://omscentral.com/, normalizes the data and returns a ranking!

-Results are saved in a local directory and can be viewed later
+Results are saved in a local directory and can be viewed later.
+This script inverts difficulty and workload for you.
+The lower the difficulty and workload the higher the value is.

 ### Requirements: